What do my dog's kidneys do?

 "If enough functional kidney cells remain, they may be able to adequately meet the body's needs for filtration and waste removal."

 If enough functional kidney cells remain, they may be able to adequately meet the body's needs for filtration and waste removal.
 Fluid therapy includes replacement of various electrolytes, especially potassium.
-Other important aspects of initial treatment include proper nutrition and drugs to control vomiting and diarrhea.
+Other important aspects of initial treatment include proper nutrition and medication to control vomiting and diarrhea if present.
 Your dog will often begin to feel better soon after this stage of treatment is begun.

 What can I expect from this first phase of treatment?